-During CEQ's annual assessment for goodwill recorded from the purchase of Thursday Island Hardware store there were indicators of a possible impairment.
-After further review an impairment loss of \$723,016 has been recognised adjusting the carrying amount to \$0.
+During CEQ's 2020 annual assessment for goodwill recorded from the purchase of Thursday Island Hardware store there were indicators of a possible impairment.
+After further review in June 2020 an impairment loss of \$723,016 was recognised adjusting the carrying amount to \$0.

-Key assumptions in the value-in-use impairment model include:
+Key assumptions in the value-in-use impairment model included for 2020 were: